The Fifth Guangzhou International Award for Urban Innovation Submission Guidelines (Updated on 29th May 2020)

 VIII.
 MEDALS OF HONOR

 Besides the winners, the Organizing Committee of the Guangzhou Award also recognizes the remaining short-listed initiatives for their outstanding contribution to the local implementation of the Sustainable Development Goals and the New Urban Agenda.
-This recognition will be in the form of a Medal of Honour.
+This recognition will be in the form of a Medal of Honor.

 The Guangzhou Award Ceremony shall be held after the Jury's decision and upon the conclusion of the Global Mayors’ Forum.